|

 - Record wildlife encounters, actions taken, and responses of animals.

-- Remain on established trails or in areas of high visibility where no wildlife are present.
+- Remain on established trails or in areas of high

 - Obey all signs and area closures.